 Centrelink correspondence nominee

-A correspondence nominee can do most of your Centrelink business for you, such as:
+Your correspondence nominee can do a lot of Centrelink things for you.
+This includes:

-- advising us of changes to your circumstances
+- telling us of changes to your circumstances

 - completing and signing forms and statements

-- attending appointments with you or, if appropriate, on your behalf, and
+- coming to appointments with you or, if appropriate, on your behalf, and

-- receiving a copy of your mail from us
+- getting copies of your letters from us

 Centrelink payment nominee

-- can only use your payments for your benefit, and
+- can only use your payments to help you

-- must keep records of the payments they receive on your behalf and how they spent the money for your benefit
+- must keep records of the payments and how they spent the money

-You can appoint a nominee online or by completing a form.
+You can do this online or by completing a form.

-Your nominee’s identity documents must be submitted with the form, except where your nominee is an organisation.
+We will need to see your nominee’s identity documents unless your nominee is an organisation.

-- complete an Authorising a person or organisation to enquire or act on your behalf form and post or fax it to us
+- fill in the authorising a person or organisation to enquire or act on your behalf form and post or fax it to us

 - call us